 - around 8 basil leaves

-- Put all ingredients in a blender.
+- Put all the ingredients in a blender.
 Blend until smooth.

-- To make ice pops, pour liquid in ice pop molds, cover and freeze until solid.
-Dip in water for a few seconds to take them out of the molds.
+- To make ice pops, pour the liquid in ice pop molds, cover and freeze until solid.